TomCarton/Colors/README.md

 # Colors

-Attempt to represent all the 15-bit colors
+Attempt to represent all the 15-bit colors in nice and unconventional ways

 ![](https://github.com/TomCarton/Colors/blob/master/result/res_random.png)